UoMResearchIT/r-day-workshop/_episodes/03-loading-data-into-R.md

 > uses data frames to represent tabular data.
 One of the differences between these
 > two types of obbject is *what* is returned when you extract a subset of rows/columns.
 > In contrast to a tibble, taking a subset of a data frame doesn't always return
 > another data frame.
-For more details see the callout at the end of this episode.
+For more details see the callout at the end of this episode, or take a look at the tibble vignette in R with `vignette("tibble")`.
 {: .callout}

 ## Writing data in R